Skip to content

 selected_table, remaining_table, _ = selected_remaining_tables(

-people, panels[0], features, settings
+people, panels[0], features, settings, already_selected=already_selected

 )